We are located in seven different locations throughout southwest Michigan.

 Department of Psychiatry on the Ascension Borgess Hospital Campus

 The WMed Department of Psychiatry is housed in the Ascension Borgess North Professional Building at 1717 Shaffer St. on the campus of Ascension Borgess Hospital.
 It is the site for ambulatory psychiatric care.
 The clinic is open to patients for scheduled appointments and provides mental health care services for children and adults.

-Family Medicine Clinic at the Family Health Center
+Family Medicine at the Family Health Center

 The WMed Department of Family and Community Medicine includes an ambulatory Family Medicine Clinic at 117 W. Paterson St. in the Family Health Center.
 The Family Health Center is open to patients for scheduled appointments and walk-in services, and provides medical care for children and adults.

 The Innovation Center on the Parkview Campus is a 69,000-square-foot, purpose-built incubator and accelerator created to support life science, technology, and engineering ventures of all kinds, from the earliest startups to maturing companies.
 Innovation Center residents benefit from subsidized, low-cost laboratory, office and conference space; high quality scientific equipment and expertise; and a range of support services.